Page medically reviewed by Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton in January 2022.

 How many people suffer from SAD?

-In the UK, seasonal affective disorder is relatively common and can affect both adults and children.
-NHS inform estimates around 2 million people a year, are affected by SAD, and around 12 million people across Europe suffer too.
+In the UK, SAD is relatively common and can affect both adults and children.
+NHS inform estimates around 2 million people a year are affected by SAD in the UK, and around 12 million people across Europe suffer too.

 Why do the seasons change my mood?